 Jack Philp, BA (Hons) Contemporary Dance

 How to apply

-Application to McMillan Student Village for new students opens on Friday 3 May 2019.
-All new students will be sent information and the application details via email on 3 May (to the email address provided during the course application process).
+Application to McMillan Student Village for new students opens on Friday the 5th May 2023.
+All new students will be sent information and the application details via email on 2nd May 2023 (to the email address provided during the course application process).
 Applications can only be made online.
-Students of Trinity Laban may not apply for rooms directly with McMillan Student Village without written permission from the Accommodation Officer at Trinity Laban.

 Rooms are allocated on a first-come, first-served basis, by date and time of receipt of the £250 holding deposit required with the completion of the online accommodation application form.
-Priority is given to new undergraduate students and disabled students with sensory impairments and those who may have difficulties with physical access in private rented accommodation.
+Priority is given to new undergraduate students, international students, those outside of London and disabled students with sensory impairments and those who may have difficulties with physical access in private rented accommodation.

 Find out more information:

 Rental Payments (2023/24 Prices)

 |Single Studio||£269.55 per week|